Passive Phase-Oriented Impedance Shaping for Rapid Acceleration in Soft Robotic Swimmers: Discussion and Conclusion

 \subsection{Limitations and Future Work}

 Several limitations of the current study should be noted.
 First, as an initial investigation of CLD-based propulsor design, all tests in this study employ a single-degree-of-freedom passive fin; how multi-degree-of-freedom CLD systems—whether arranged in series (multi-joint fish-like) or in plane (ray fin-like)—respond to fluid--structure interactions remains an open question.
 Second, the unconstrained trials use a virtual-mass emulation rather than a physically free-swimming robot, and the one-dimensional carriage dynamics do not capture lateral or rotational degrees of freedom present in real swimming.
 Third, CLD coverage was tested at only four discrete levels without systematic optimization; the relationships between coverage distribution (spanwise, chordwise), layer orientation, and varying layer thickness on propulsive performance remain unexplored.
+Consequently, whether a specific CLD-coverage threshold governs the emergence of plateau-like efficiency remains unresolved.